GloryMighty/welcoming-garage-service/README.md

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

+## Vercel Deployment

+### Prerequisites
+- A Vercel account
+- Git repository with the project
+- Node.js and npm installed

+### Deployment Steps
+1. Connect your GitHub repository to Vercel
+2. Vercel will automatically detect the project structure
+3. Select the following settings:
+   - Framework Preset: Vite
+   - Build Command: `npm run build`
+   - Output Directory: `dist`
+   - Install Command: `npm install`

+### Environment Variables
+No specific environment variables are required for this project.

+### Troubleshooting
+- Ensure all dependencies are correctly listed in `package.json`
+- Check that the build script is configured correctly
+- Verify that the `vercel.json` configuration is compatible with your project structure